MemoryChips/bldg25-chat-demo/README.md

 heroku ps:scale web=0  # stop the running instance
 heroku local web  # run the app locally
 ```

-## TODO: Urgent

-## TODO: Normal

-1. Can I update tslint?
-1. Autoprefixer is used by webpack.
-Can I remove it from the project dependencies?
-1. Stopping database crashes server - Can it be auto restarted?
-1. Add gmail oath 2.0 signup OR okta login option
-1. Final product card if it is alone stretches accross the screen
-1. Signup should add snack bar message when it fails
-1.  type files frisby and node-fetch were modified - node fetch types were removed

-/home/rob/Documents/Training-GreenLanternOnly/bldg25-chat-6/bldg25-chat-demo/node_modules/@types/node-fetch/index.d.ts
-/home/rob/Documents/Training-GreenLanternOnly/bldg25-chat-6/bldg25-chat-demo/node_modules/@types/frisby/index.d.ts
-(line 81)export function formData(): FormData // **\*\*\*\***\*\***\*\*\*\*** modified

 ### Setup on Github